Louise Hervé and Clovis Maillet

-Artist’s book, in a form inspired by American pulps: a reinterpretation of the practice of the two French artists through the prism of genre literature.
+Inspired by American pulps, this artist’s book is a reinterpretation of the practice of the two artists through the prism of genre literature.

-For their first artist’s book, Louise Hervé & Chloé (Clovis) Maillet draw inspiration from the American popular genre of the “pulp”—a genre mostly dedicated to fantastic literature and science–fiction—to present a first overview of their work.
+For their first artist’s book, Louise Hervé & Clovis Maillet draw inspiration from the American popular genre of the “pulp”— a genre mostly dedicated to fantastic literature and science–fiction — to present a first overview of their work.
 They commissioned a graphic illustrator to design a “pulp” cover and three authors to write curious short stories whose outlines are derived from their artworks and their recent exhibitions.
-Hervé & Maillet have also redesigned all of them as black & white illustrations to accompany their performance scripts and own texts such as the 19th-century-like serial story they published in 2012 in a regional newspaper.
+Hervé & Maillet have also redesigned all of them as black & white illustrations to accompany their performance scripts and own texts such as the 19th-century-like serial story they published in 2012 in a local newspaper.
 Fascinated by narrative processes and multi-layered (hi)stories, their book is a way to filter their practice through a literary genre they are familiar with.